 Marketing orders issued pursuant to the Act, and rules issued thereunder, are unique in that they are brought about through group action of essentially small entities acting on their own behalf.
-Thus, both statutes have small entity orientation and compatibility.

 There are approximately 40 handlers of tart cherries who are subject to regulation under the tart cherry marketing order and approximately 900 producers of tart cherries in the regulated area.
-Small agricultural service firms, which includes handlers, have been defined by the Small Business Administration (13 CFR 121.201) as those having annual receipts of less than \$6,500,000, and small agricultural producers are defined as those having annual receipts of less than \$750,000.
+Small agricultural service firms, which includes handlers, have been defined by the Small Business Administration (13 CFR 121.201) as those having annual receipts of less than \$7,000,000, and small agricultural producers are defined as those having annual receipts of less than \$750,000.
 A majority of the producers and handlers are considered small entities under SBA's standards.

 The principal demand for tart cherries is in the form of processed products.
 Tart cherries are dried, frozen, canned, juiced, and pureed.
-During the period 2002/03 through 2006/07, approximately 97.9 percent of the U.S. tart cherry crop, or 202.9 million pounds, was processed annually.
-Of the

-202.9 million pounds of tart cherries processed, 63.5 percent was frozen, 23.8 percent was canned, and 12.7 percent was utilized for juice and other products.
+During the period 1997/98 through 2007/08, approximately 96 percent of the U.S. tart cherry crop, or 247.3 million pounds, was processed annually.
+Of the 247.3 million pounds of tart cherries processed, 61 percent was frozen, 27 percent was canned, and 12 percent was utilized for juice and other products.

 Based on National Agricultural Statistics Service data, acreage in the United States devoted to tart cherry production has been trending downward.
-Bearing acreage has declined from a high of 50,050 acres in 1987/88 to 35,800 acres in 2006/07.
-This represents a 29 percent decrease in total bearing acres.
+Bearing acreage has declined from a high of 50,050 acres in 1987/88 to 34,700 acres in 2007/08.
+This represents a 31 percent decrease in total bearing acres.
 Michigan leads the nation in tart cherry acreage with 70 percent of the total and produces about 75 percent of the U.S. tart cherry crop each year.

-The 2007/08 crop is moderate in size at 248 million pounds.
+The 2008/09 crop is moderate in size at 210 million pounds.
 The largest crop occurred in 1995 with production in the regulated districts reaching a record 395.6 million pounds.
-The price per pound received by tart cherry growers ranged from a low of 5.6 cents in 1995 to a high of 46.4 cents in 1991.
+The price per pound received by tart cherry growers ranged from a low of 7.3 cents in 1987 to a high of 46.4 cents in 1991.
 These problems of wide supply and price fluctuations in the tart cherry industry are national in scope and impact.
 Growers testified during the order promulgation process that the prices they received often did not come close to covering the costs of production.

 The industry demonstrated a need for an order during the promulgation process of the marketing order because large variations in annual tart cherry supplies tend to lead to fluctuations in prices and disorderly marketing.
 As a result of these fluctuations in supply and price, growers realize less income.
 The industry chose a volume control marketing order to even out these wide variations in supply and improve returns to growers.
 During the promulgation process, proponents testified that small growers and processors would have the most to gain from implementation of a marketing order because many such growers and handlers had been going out of business due to low tart cherry prices.
 They also testified that, since an order would help increase grower returns, this should increase the buffer between business success and failure because small growers and handlers tend to be less capitalized than larger growers and